aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xml-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XML to FODS in C++ Applications" h2="Convert XML to FODS in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+XML (Extensible Markup Language) is a popular data interchange format used to store and transport data.
+It is a text-based format that is both human-readable and machine-readable.
+FODS (Flat Open Document Spreadsheet) is a file format used to store spreadsheet data.
+It is an open standard based on the Open Document Format (ODF) and is supported by a number of applications, including Microsoft Excel and LibreOffice.
+Converting XML to FODS is a useful way to store and transport data in a format that is both human-readable and machine-readable.

+<h2>How Aspose.Total helps for xml to fods conversion</h2>

-Converting XML to FODS in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XML to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to FODS.
+Aspose.Total for C++ is a file format automation library that makes it easy to convert XML to FODS.
+It is a simple two-step process.
+In the first step, you can export XML to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to FODS.
+Aspose.Total for C++ provides a comprehensive set of APIs that make it easy to convert XML to FODS in C++.
+It also provides a range of other features, such as the ability to create, edit, and manipulate documents in a variety of formats.
+Aspose.Total for C++ is a powerful and easy-to-use library that makes it easy to convert XML to FODS in C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}